AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/visualizations/use-cohort-analysis-to-understand-customer-behavior.md

 ## Part 4: Custom Dimension Cohort

 Custom Dimension Cohort: Create cohorts based on the selected dimension, rather than time-based cohorts (default).
 Many customers want to analyze their cohorts by something other than time and the new Custom Dimension Cohort feature provides you with the flexibility to build cohorts based on dimensions of their choosing.
-Use dimensions such as marketing channel, campaign, product, page, region, or any other dimension in Adobe Analytics to show how retention changes based on the different values of these dimensions.
+Use dimensions such as marketing channel, campaign, product, page, region, or any other dimension in [!DNL Adobe] [!DNL Analytics] to show how retention changes based on the different values of these dimensions.
 The

 Custom Dimension Cohort segment definition applies the dimension item only as part of the inclusion period, not as part of the return definition.